Watch Auguste Rodin Sculpting in 1915

 While he worked, he achieved a number of miracles.
 At the end of the first 15 minutes, after having given a simple idea of the human form to the block of clay, he produced by the action of his thumb a bust so living that I would have taken it away with me to relieve the sculptor of any further work.

-You can see how Rodin worked in his studio in Paris in 1915 on this rare footage.
-What is particularly interesting in the various pieces of footage is seeing how the artist's process with marble looked like.
+You can see how Rodin worked with marble in his studio in Paris in 1915 in this rare footage.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.